Tornadoes of 1953: December 1–6

+Damage to downtown Vicksburg, MS after a violent tornado on December 5.

 Although usually a quiet month, the first six days of December were extremely destructive and deadly as a series of single damaging tornado days and small outbreaks combined into a tornado outbreak sequence of 19 tornadoes across the South.
 On December 2, a brief, but strong F2 tornado killed two and injured five west of Navasota, Texas.
 The next day, a 300 yd wide, violent F4 tornado tracked 85.5 mi through four Parishes in Louisiana.
 Passing northwest of Alexandria, the tornado killed nine and injured 50.
 The worst day of the outbreak sequence occurred on December 5, when four strong to violent tornadoes struck the Lower Mississippi Valley.
 The strongest and deadliest tornado was an 880 yd wide violent F5 tornado that struck Vicksburg, Mississippi.
 Many buildings were leveled, although most were frail in nature, causing some experts to rate this as an F4 tornado.
 Regardless, 38 people were killed and 270 others were injured along the 9 mi path of destruction.
 In fact, tornadoes on this day killed 38 and injured 292 people alone.
 In the end, the outbreak sequence killed 49 and injured 404.